mariano-perez-rodriguez/draupnir/README.md

 make
 ````

 to build the `draupnir` binary.
-If everything went well, you will see new `bin` and `obj` directories.
+If everything went well, you will see a new `bin` directory.
 To run draupnir, use:

 ````sh
 bin/draupnir